28th September 2019

 “Funds going into Worldwide Cancer Research and other charities will go to cutting edge labs.
 It will go to people who are very passionate about their science.
 And it will, through worldwide efforts, give rise to new opportunities that will improve people's lives in the future.”

 These new opportunities are already taking shape.
-Olaparib is also being tested in patients with other BRCA mutated cancers, such as pancreatic, prostate or breast cancer, with promising results.
+Olaparib is also being tested in patients with other BRCA mutated cancers, including pancreatic, prostate and breast cancer, with promising results.
+In the US, olaparib has already been approved for the treatment of these cancers, while a decision of approval is still pending in the UK.

-Below: watch the moment Sandy and Steve finally meet
+Watch the moment when Sandy and Steve finally meet: